texfaq/texfaq.github.io/FAQ-nonfree.md

 In the light of the above, the `nonfree` tree is being dismantled, and its contents moved (or moved _back_) to the main CTAN tree.
-So the answer to the question is, now, ''the nonfree tree was a part of CTAN, whose contents are now in the main tree''.
+So the answer to the question is, now, "the nonfree tree was a part of CTAN, whose contents are now in the main tree".